LinuxUsersLinuxMint/Basic_Maths/README.md

 * It makes the code easier to understand and you write fewer lines of code.
 * It remains constantly updated, so new features are constantly added and if there are errors, they are resolved.
 * For your best user experience, always use the latest version of the "Basic_Maths" library.
-* Provides convenience for developers.
-Programs written in "Python" have the "program_info()" function so that you can provide information about your own program, and you can also provide information about the "Basic_Maths" library with the "LibAbout()" function.